 |Vintage Pulp||Feb 17 2019|

 Even if you haven't read Honey West we bet you've heard of her.
 This Girl for Hire is the first novel starring one of the first female private eyes in popular literature.
 It was originally published in 1957, spawned ten sequels, a 1965 television show, and even a 2013 graphic novel.
 All of that began with This Girl for Hire, so we read it, and it's pretty bad.
 Not every published book—even popular ones—possess style or merit, and this one's buzz is undeserved.
-The plot is a bore, the humor is obvious, the dialogue needs a serious polish, and the sexiness so boldly touted in the rear cover blurbs simply doesn't materialize.
+The plot is a bore, the humor is obvious, the dialogue needs a serious polish, and the sexiness so boldly touted in the rear cover blurb simply doesn't materialize.
 And finally—the cardinal sin—we don't get the impression matters improve in later novels.
-For better along these lines we recommend Peter O'Donnell's Modesty Blaise novels.
+For better along these lines we recommend Peter O'Donnell's Modesty Blaise adventures.
 They deliver eroticism and action and most of them are actually pretty good.
 In fact, This Girl for Hire made us immediately retreat to our Blaise stash just to remind ourselves this concept could be done well.
 See below.

 |Vintage Pulp||Oct 16 2013|

 You know we like themed cover collections.
 Over at Killer Covers a few days ago there were two book fronts featuring people falling from a height.
 A light bulb went off and we realized this represented yet another common pulp art motif.
 As with our other collections, some of these images are from Flickr, so thanks to the original uploaders on those, and thanks to Killer Covers for the two we borrowed from there.
 To see one more great falling cover we posted a while back, go here.